Fu-Go balloon bomb: Abandonment and results

 By mid-April 1945, Japan lacked the resources to continue manufacturing balloons, with both paper and hydrogen in short supply.
 Furthermore, the Army had little evidence that the balloons were reaching North America, let alone causing damage.
-The campaign was halted, with no intention to revive it when winds restarted in late 1945.
-In total, about 9,300 balloons were launched in the campaign (approximately 700 in November 1944, 1,200 in December, 2,000 in January 1945, 2,500 in February, 2,500 in March, and 400 in April), of which about 300 were found or observed in North America.
-The Fu-Go balloon was the first weapon system to have intercontinental range, with its flights being the longest-ranged attacks in the history of warfare at the time.
+The campaign was halted, with no intention to revive it when the jet stream regained strength in fall 1945.
+The last balloon was launched on April 20.
+In total, about 9,300 were launched in the campaign (about 700 in November 1944, 1,200 in December, 2,000 in January 1945, 2,500 in February, 2,500 in March, and 400 in April), of which about 300 were found or observed in North America.
+The Fu-Go balloon bomb is considered to be the first weapon system in history with intercontinental range, a significant development in warfare which was followed by the advent of the world's first intercontinental ballistic missile (ICBM), the Soviet Union's R-7, in 1957.

-No wildfires were positively identified as being caused by balloon bombs.
-As predicted by Imperial Army officials, the winter and spring launch dates had limited the chances of the incendiary bombs starting forest fires due to the high levels of precipitation in the Pacific Northwest; forests were generally snow-covered or too damp to catch fire easily.
-Furthermore, much of the western U.S. received disproportionately more precipitation in 1945 than in any other year in the decade, with some areas receiving 4 to 10 inches of precipitation more than normal.
-Many of the recovered balloons also had a high percentage of unexploded plugs, caused by failure of their batteries or fuses.
-The most tactically successful attack took place on March 10, 1945, when one of the balloons descended near Toppenish, Washington, colliding with power lines and causing a short circuit that cut off power to the Manhattan Project's production facility at the state's Hanford Engineer Works.
-Backup devices restored power to the site, but it took three days for its nuclear reactors to be brought to full capacity; the plutonium produced in the reactors was later used in Fat Man, the atomic bomb dropped on Nagasaki in August 1945.
+Only "one or two" small grass fires were attributed to the balloon bombs.
+As predicted by Imperial Army officials, the winter and spring launch dates had limited the chances of the incendiaries starting fires due to the high levels of precipitation in the Pacific Northwest; forests were generally snow-covered or too damp to catch fire easily.
+Furthermore, much of the western U.S. received disproportionately more precipitation in 1945 than in any other year in the decade, with some areas receiving 4 to 10 inches of precipitation more than other years.
+The most damaging attack occurred on March 10, 1945, when a balloon descended near Toppenish, Washington, and collided with electric transmission lines, causing a short circuit which cut off power to the Manhattan Project's production facility at the state's Hanford Engineer Works.
+Backup devices restored power to the site, but it took three days for its plutonium-producing nuclear reactors to be restored to full capacity; the plutonium was later used in Fat Man, the atomic bomb dropped on Nagasaki.